 If you are good at following directions, chances are you can complete this tutorial even if you have no programming experience.
 Knowledgeable developers should easily be able to complete the tutorial within an hour by following along.

 If you are a developer superhero, you may want to skim or move quickly through the pages and that’s fine too.

 How traditional and decentralized applications differ

-A decentralized application (DApp) uses blockchain technology for the authentication and data storage components of an application’s platform.
+In this tutorial, you build, run, modify, and deploy a decentralized application (DApp) called Animal Kingdom.
+A DApp uses blockchain technology for the authentication and data storage components of an application’s platform.
 Blockchain applications are decentralized applications, meaning they move data control and identity management from central authorities and organizations to individual users.

 Anyone who has had their identity stolen or lost money because of a data breach, understands that centralized applications come with personal risk.
 Anyone who has lived in or visited a foreign country and lost access to a site, to a service, or to information because of government censorship also understands how centralization impacts how people live.